 - representation in international media and the reporting of conflict

-The ICRG seeks to organise special events related to international communication as well as to serve as a venue for discussion of current research and developments in the practice of international communications.
+The ICRG seeks to organise special events related to international communication as well serving as a forum for discussion of current research and developments in the practice of international communications.
 The ICRG is committed to research-led teaching, and this is demonstrated in the highly successful MA in International Communications, which has been flourishing since the 1990s with hundreds of alumni around the world.
 We also support a vibrant PhD programme, and we are interested in receiving proposals in all areas of international communications.
-For further information please contact email@example.com.
+For further information please contact firstname.lastname@example.org

-The Africa / Media Group is a subgroup of the ICRG and has a focus on communications issues relevant to Africa, and it is open to staff and students from across the University of Leeds.
+The Africa / Media Group is an occasional subgroup of the ICRG and has a focus on communications issues relevant to Africa.
+It is open to staff and students from across the University of Leeds.
 Contact Chris Paterson, above, for information.
-The PhD student coordinator for the group is Toussaint Nothias.